"By nature, men are nearly alike, but through their practices, they get wide apart."

 Simplified broad definitions of healthcare, self-healing Functional Medicine, Inflammation, and physical pain.

-Without a philosophy of medicine, you will not find uniform, simple, and exhaustive definitions for these central topics.
+Without a philosophy of medicine, there are no uniform, simple, and exhaustive definitions for these central topics.

 Plus, the sentence I added to the original Wikipedia definition.

-• Health care is the maintenance or improvement of health with minimal usage of drugs and invasive medicine, the wise use of the close connection between the Body, Mind, and Spirit via the prevention, diagnosis, and treatment of disease, illness, injury, and other physical and mental impairments in people.
+- Health care is the maintenance or improvement of health with minimal use of drugs and invasive medicine.
+It is the wise use of the close connection between the Body, Mind, and Spirit through the prevention, diagnosis, and treatment of disease, illness, injury, and other physical and mental impairments in people.
 Health professionals in allied health fields deliver health care.

 My broad suggested definition of Self-healing Functional Medicine.